-Students that are dissatisfied with the outcome of an EMC Panel may use the standard Appeals procedure where the grounds for appeal are met.
+Students that are dissatisfied with the outcome of a Personal Circumstances Panel may use the standard Appeals procedure where the grounds for appeal are met.
 All students will be made aware of the process for submitting an appeal when receiving the outcome of the Panel's decision.